MarioLegenda/blue-dot/README.md

     SELECT w.id, w.word, t.translation FROM words AS w INNER JOIN translations AS t ON t.word_id = w.id WHERE w.id = 6

 If there are 5 translations of a word, this query would return an array with 5 members.
 That is not the desired format.
-Desired format would be to return an associative array with with a *translation* key under which all the translations would be.
+Desired format would be to return an associative array with a *translation* key under which all the translations would be.
 For this, you can use *Entity::arrangeMultiples()*.

     $blueDot->execute('simple.select.select_translations', array(